 From comics and short stories to novels and history texts, below is a list of 100 pieces of literature (in no particular order) that I believe are worthwhile to check out.
 Naturally, when doing something like this there will be a ton of wonderful works that won’t be included even though they deserve to be.
-This isn’t so much a “Best 100 Books” or “100 Books You Should Read Before You Die” list as it is an attempt to chronicle varied pieces of literature that all have a valuable voice worth listening to.
-Hopefully, you find something here you love.
+This isn’t so much a “Best 100 Books” or “100 Books You Should Read Before You Die” list as it is an attempt to chronicle varied pieces of literature that all have an interesting, unique, or valuable perspective or voice.
+My hope is that there’s something here for everyone.
 Enjoy!

 1) A Canticle for Leibowitz